mesonbuild/meson/docs/markdown/Wrap-dependency-system-manual.md

   * `x.y.z` -> 'x'
   * `0.x.y` -> '0.x'
   * `0.0.x` -> '0'
-  It allows to make different dependencies for uncompatible versions of the same crate.
+  It allows to make different dependencies for incompatible versions of the same crate.
 - `-rs` suffix is added to distinguish from regular system dependencies, for example `gstreamer-1.0` is a system pkg-config dependency and `gstreamer-0.22-rs`